 Whenever a maintainable artefact (data structure definition, concept scheme, codelist, metadata structure definition, category scheme, etc.) is added to, deleted from, or modified in the structural metadata repository, a structural metadata event is triggered.
 Subscriptions may be set up to monitor all such events, or focus on specific artefacts such as a Data Structure Definition.

 7.5.5 Registration Events

-Whenever a dataset or metadata-set is registered a registration event is created.
+Whenever a dataset is registered a registration event is created.
 A subscription may be observing all data or metadata registrations, or it may focus on specific registrations as shown in the table below: